By Wendy Souter

 Our courses can be done by Distance Learning.
 This is another step to bring legal qualifications to many and enable them to embark on a legal career which in the past, may have been prohibited.

 The proof of a great course is in its students’ recommendation.
-Many of our past students have become employed as Paralegals, Legal Secretaries or have gone on to higher education at Universities in the UK.
+Many of our past students have become employed as Paralegals, Legal Secretaries or have progressed to higher education at Universities in the UK.

 Read the many Reviews where our students have spontaneously expressed what they think of the courses.